CARSSCenter/OpenNerve-Standard-Leads/README.md

 ![image](https://github.com/user-attachments/assets/d9e3606a-2b9f-4ec6-908c-c7ae1d92013d)

 ## EMG needle electrode
-The EMG lead contains two platinum-iridium needle electrodes.
-It is based on the Medtronic Model 4351 lead.
+The EMG lead contains a platinum-iridium needle electrode and suture needle.
+Two EMG electrodes can be attached using the interconnect for bipolar recording.

 ## ECG electrode
 The ECG sensing lead contains two electrodes that are 10mm wide, with 80mm spacing between them.
 It is based on the Boston Scientific 3400 S-ICD lead.